0atman/noboilerplate/scripts/14-youre-doing-agile-wrong.md

 How can scrum fit everything?

-My recommendations after I shout-out another Rust youtube channel, Code To The Moon!
+My recommendations after I shout-out another Rust-focused youtube channel, Code To The Moon!

 ---